 Virtual reality simulation is the use of 3D objects and environments to create immersive and engaging experiences.
-Transport products such as Airline passenger service, Airline cargo, Airport operations etc. which deals with the multiple subjects, their movement, synchronization of information, Geo-location, subject identification etc. can find numerous usage with the virtual simulation.
-Its usage into product development are immense, they not only help in discovering the hidden business cases, which can be incorporated into the product but also can play an important role during product testing with better visualization.
+Transport products such as Airline passenger service, Airline cargo, Airport operations, etc. that deal with the multiple subjects, their movement, synchronization of information, geo-location, subject identification, etc. can find numerous usage with the virtual simulation.
+Its usage into product development are immense, they not only help in discovering the hidden business cases, which can be incorporated into the product, but also can play an important role during product testing with better visualization.

 Telemetry includes capturing, processing and interactive display of software usage trends.
-Data regarding an application’s usage along with users’ profile (keeping PII -Personally identifiable information - outside) is gathered from multiple channels.
+Data regarding an application's usage along with user's profile (keeping PII - Personally identifiable information - outside) is gathered from multiple channels.
 All ingestion points contribute data towards a single repository.
-Analytics is developed against this data repository to understand usage trends based on different personas which allow product team to understand the impact areas for further focus and derive business insights.
+Analytics is developed against this data repository to understand usage trends based on different personas which allow the product team to understand the impact areas for further focus and derive business insights.

 Students are encouraged to work on any transportation domain projects.